asyncapi/bindings/anypointmq/README.md

 <a name="message"></a>
 ## Message Binding Object

-The Anypoint MQ [Message Binding Object](https://github.com/asyncapi/spec/blob/master/versions/2.0.0/asyncapi.md#message-bindings-object), which defines these *optional* fields:
+The Anypoint MQ [Message Binding Object](https://github.com/asyncapi/spec/blob/master/versions/2.0.0/asyncapi.md#message-bindings-object) is defined by a [JSON Schema](anypointmq-message-binding-object.schema.json), which defines these *optional* fields:

 TODO